15 Things to Do in San Francisco

 Price: Free

 The not so fun, Fun fact: The Painted Ladies define any houses in the Victorian and Edwardian style that were colorfully repainted.
+And, Yes these are owned and some are inhabited.

-The Palace of Fine Art
+6. The Palace of Fine Arts

 Access: Car, Bus, Foot or Bicycles.